photo by Gerald Figal, with "instant box camera," 2023

 Open Theme, Gordon JCC Gallery, Nashville, TN

-‘Beyond the Familiar,’ Laskey Gallery, Nashville, TN/ Hotel Preston Gallery, Nashville, TN
+‘Beyond the Familiar,’ Laskey Gallery / Hotel Preston Gallery, Nashville, TN

 ‘Art of the South,’ Zeitgeist Gallery, Nashville, TN